alekshura/SourceMapper/README.md

                     .AddMappers());
 ```

-# Roadmap & ideas
+# Roadmap & development

-- [x] Basic interface and abstract class mapper
+- [✔] Basic interface and abstract class mapper
-- [ ] Collections mappings
+- [❌] Collections mappings
-- [ ] Add Using property to `MapperAttribute` to use mappings from another mappers
+- [❌] Add Using property to `MapperAttribute` to use mappings from another mappers
-- [ ] Inverse mapping - `MappingAttribute` property that automaticly generates inverse mapping
+- [❌] Inverse mapping - `MappingAttribute` property that automaticly generates inverse mapping
-- [ ] <del>Automatic casting</del> of the properties
+- [❌] <del>Automatic casting</del> of the properties
-- [ ] Dependency injection containers automatic recognize ad generating extnsions for mappers
+- [❌] Dependency injection containers automatic recognize ad generating extnsions for mappers